SebastienGllmt/VDTime/README.md

 ### Before we start building

-- [ ] Figure out which Windows APIs we need to get started in the first place.
-There is a tool called SylphyHorn (https://github.com/hwtnb/SylphyHornPlusWin11) that, although much more complicated than what we want, is able to get information about the currently selected virtual desktop and when a user switches to a virtual desktop.
-We should be able to see its code to see which Windows APIs they used
+- [x] Figure out which Windows APIs we need to get started in the first place
-- [ ] Plan out the data types for our API.
+- [x] Plan out the data types for our API.
 We need to learn more about what types the Windows API gets us.
 Are virtual desktops tracked with a guid?
 Something else?
 The endpoints in our API should reflect the subset of that structure that we care about
 - [ ] Figure out if there is a way to detect if the user's computer is on the lock screen so that we don't advance the timers during that time

 ### Once we get building